 2. Diamond Maintenance Adult Chicken Dry Dog Food

-- Chicken protein as first ingredient: Builds and maintains lean muscles
+- Chicken as first ingredient supports lean muscle maintenance

-- Guaranteed omega fatty acids: Supports skin and coat health
+- Guaranteed omega fatty acids promote healthy skin and coat

-- Probiotics and antioxidants: Aid digestion and immune system
+- Probiotics and antioxidants aid digestion and immune function

 - Balanced for moderate activity